jimenez/mesos-APIproto/README.md

 ### Fonctionalities

 This prototype is ought to be used to test the consistency of the new HTTP API architecture.
 Master behaviour is off topic.
-Although the prototype is meant to mimic master new HTTP API behaviour, there are some unctionalities that have fixed outcomes.
-Since tasks are not launch in reality, their state is simulated and for practical purposes it can never be failed.
+Although the prototype is meant to mimic the Mesos master new HTTP API behaviour, there are some functionalities that have fixed outcomes.
+Since tasks are not launched in reality, their state is simulated and for practical purposes it will not fail.
-Executor behaviour reproduction is completely pretended, messages have to be considered succesfully delievered.
+Executor behaviour reproduction is completely pretended, messages have to be considered succesfully delievered on both ways.